hpsaturn/pilauncher/README.md

 sudo service pilauncher start
 ```

 it will be launched after each reboot.
 You also could run it like a normal python app with `python3 main.py` e.g for debugging your apps.
-Don't forget stop first the service before.
+Don't forget stop first the service.

 ## App Launcher